Safety differently masterclass

-This Safety Leadership at Work masterclass asks leaders to question their knowledge and assumptions around safety.
-For example:
+This safety leadership masterclass asks leaders to question their knowledge and assumptions around safety.

 - Why do we do safety the way we do it?
 What is the role of evidence and experience in safety practice?